oliver-dew/bevy_vox_scene/README.md

 Forked from the excellent [`bevy_vox_mesh` crate](https://crates.io/crates/bevy_vox_mesh) by Lucas A.

 Like `bevy-vox-mesh`, `bevy-vox-scene` uses [`dot-vox`](https://github.com/dust-engine/dot_vox) to parse the vox files and the greedy mesher from [`block-mesh-rs`] (https://github.com/bonsairobo/block-mesh-rs) to create efficient meshes.

-`VoxelSceneHook` is adapted from [bevy-scene-hook](https://github.com/nicopap/bevy-scene-hook) by Nicola Papale.